alf45tar/PedalinoMini/README.md

 - Fixed TTGO T-Display glitches
 - Enable/disable incoming and outcoming MIDI messages display
 - Universal expression pedal
+- Fixed normal banks actions are not triggered when there are no actions in global bank

 [PedalinoMini™ Case 1](https://github.com/alf45tar/PedalinoMini-Case-1) is available to sponsors only.